Top financial trends for 2019 in APAC – what is noteworthy?

 With a regional team and consultants in countries across APAC, Huxley is able to provide employers with up-to-date salaries that are currently paid out in the market in order to provide a competitive package to attract the best talent.
 Huxley is also able to advise candidates within the tech market who wish to progress or find out more about contractual roles that have great potential on what their next step should be.

-If you are interested to learn more about talent landscape within the industry, do contact our relevant local office by visiting our website at http://apac.huxley.com or connect with us on Linkedin for more industry-related information.
+If you are interested to learn more about talent landscape within the industry, do contact our relevant local office by contacting us through the form below or connect with us on Linkedin for more industry-related information.